Hypercubed/dynamo/README.md

 console.log(fn('everything', false));   // outputs 'a is "everything", b is FALSE'

 try {
-  // fn('hello', 'world');       // This will not pass TS compiler (fn as any)('hello', 'world'); // This will
+  // fn('hello', 'world');       // This will not pass the TS compiler (fn as any)('hello', 'world'); // This will
 }
 catch (err) {